roger-zhe-li/roger-zhe-li.github.io/_pages/about.md

 Recent News
 ======
 * October 2 - October 7, 2018.
-I attented the 12th ACM Conference on Recommender Systems (*RecSys'18*) in Vancouver, BC, Canana and presented my paper on the Doctoral Symposoium.
+I attented the 12th ACM Conference on Recommender Systems (*RecSys'18*) in Vancouver, BC, Canana and presented my paper on the Doctoral Symposium.
 * August 27 - August 31, 2018.
 I attended the 12th Russian Summer School in Information Retrieval (*RuSSIR'18*) and presented my preliminary results with a poster in Kazan, Russia.
 * July 8, 2018.
 Doctoral symposium paper accepted by ACM Conference on Recommender Systems.
 See you in Vancouver!
 * September 3, 2017.
 I started my PhD at Delft University of Technology (TU Delft), the Netherlands.